Tips for selling your used horse tack!

 - Condition it all.
 Depending on the age, past care, the condition of your leather, you may need to condition over a few days.
 Use a lederbalsam or neatsfoot oil to soften your leather.
 Neatsfoot can sometimes darken leather, so be prepared.
 More on oiling tack here!

 Deep clean everything – especially those nooks and crannies!

 - Clean is the name of the game!
-A skilled laundry service can also fold and package your blankets into easy to store (and sell) bags.
+A skilled laundry service can also fold and package your blankets into easy-to-store bags.
 Most services also handle repairs to blankets.

 - Use a stiff nylon brush on everything to remove any hairs, sweat, and dirt before you launder.
 Stain sticks are your friend.

-These are well used and the stitching is intact.
+These are well kept and the stitching is intact.

-Where to sell?
-Do you want to deal with advertising and packing and shipping, or do you want to just turn it over to someone else to sell and pay the commission?
+- Do you want to deal with advertising and packing and shipping, or do you want to just turn it over to someone else to sell and pay the commission?
 Or do you want to trade it in for a newer saddle?
 Or post on an online forum, or at your local horse shows, lots of options.

 Some ideas for where to sell your items –

 - Online stores that specialize in tack

 - Trade-in with a manufacturer